tcouch/rsd-talks/rsd/experiences.md

 ----------

 * Can handle all geometries instead of 19 in 20
-* Means can model changing geometries
+* Can model changing geometries
 * Reliability unlocks new science

 RSEs and Teaching